 Next, it deployed to Egypt in 1801, where it spent two years.
 The regiment raised a 2nd Battalion in 1805.

-It was stationed in south-east England in 1803 and two years later raised a 2nd Battalion, which was posted to Scotland.
-In 1806 the British drew up plans for a secret attack on Buenos Aires and the 88th’s 1st Battalion was assigned to the invasion force.
-The battalion was then stuck on board ship for months until its arrival in Buenos Aires in July 1807.
-Unprepared for the urban warfare which it faced there, it had to surrender and only got back to England in November 1808, in return for British assurances that it would not attack Buenos Aires again.
+In 1806, 1st Battalion was assigned to the Buenos Aires invasion force.
+It was stuck on board ship for months until its arrival in July 1807.
+Unprepared for the urban warfare it faced there, it had to surrender and only got back to England in November 1808.

-In 1814 1st Battalion was sent to Upper Canada to defend the frontier against American invasion during the War of 1812.
-It was recalled to Europe after Napoleon’s escape from Elba but arrived too late for Waterloo and so spent 1815 as occupation troops in France.
+In 1814, 1st Battalion was sent to Upper Canada to defend the frontier against American invasion during the War of 1812 (1812-15).
+It was recalled to Europe after Napoleon’s escape from Elba, but arrived too late for Waterloo and spent 1815 serving as occupation troops in France.